-As part of a large-scale, city-wide sewer repair program, Environmental Services is currently designing three sewer and stormwater repair projects in North and Northeast Portland neighborhoods.
-These projects will replace or repair approximately 91,000 feet of public sewer pipes that are on average 90 years old and deteriorating due to age.
-That is the equivalent of over 17 miles of sewer pipes.
+As part of a large-scale, city-wide sewer repair program, Environmental Services has designed three sewer and stormwater repair projects in North and Northeast Portland neighborhoods.
+These projects will replace or repair approximately 73,000 feet of public sewer pipes that are on average 90 years old and deteriorating due to age.
+That is the equivalent of almost 14 miles of sewer pipes.

 The adjacent project areas will include construction in Piedmont, Humboldt, Woodlawn and King neighborhoods, plus a few blocks in Overlook and Arbor Lodge.
 The overall boundaries extend from Columbia Boulevard to the north, Campbell Avenue to the west, Going Street to the south, and 17th Avenue to the east.
 See map below.

 For details about the Piedmont project, click here.